• Skip to primary navigation

 Ingredients

-• 1 bell pepper finely chopped; red or green
+• 1 red bell pepper finely chopped; sub with green

 • 1 tablespoon ground cumin